IE-555/hw7-api-Harish239/README.md

 ## Introduction
 *The data is pulled from NYC Open Data.*
-*The data consists of records for motor vehicle damage worth more than $1000 and casualties.*
+*It consists of records for motor vehicle damage worth more than $1000 and casualties.*
 *The key factors used in this data visualization are contributing factors for the crash, Number of persons injured, Number of persons     killed, crash date, crash time and crash location.*

 ---